 Where do artists get images from?
 Who influences artists?
+Art history analysis of the works of artists was carried out.
 The analysis revealed three trends:

-- extinction of the creativity of young artists under the influence of stereotypical images of popular culture; - professional artists copy the images used by recognized authorities; - application in the work of behavioural stereotypes (the image of the artist), created by art historians and critics.
+- Extinction of the creativity of young artists under the influence of stereotypical images of popular culture; - Professional artists copy the images used by recognized authorities; - Application in the work of behavioural stereotypes (the image of the artist), created by art historians and critics.

-The data obtained proved the results published by R. Balciuniene and G. Seputis (Balciuniene, Seputis, 2018).
+The data obtained proved the results published by R. Balčiūnienė and G. Šeputis.
 The works of 80 applicants who created the script on the topic of "silence" were analysed in the study.
 More than 50% of the future authors of artistic images replied that the neutral image, in fact, the image of "silence" causes negative associations.
 16% of them portray death in scenarios, 9% mockery and violence, 4% - suicide.
-As noted in the article, G. Seputis refers to 98% of children under the age of 5 are creative, only 30% are creative at the age of 10, 12% - at the age of 15, and only 2% in adulthood (Land & Jarman, 1993).
+As noted in the article, G. Šeputis refers to 98% of children under the age of 5 are creative, only 30% are creative at the age of 10, 12% - at the age of 15, and only 2% in adulthood (Land & Jarman, 1993).
 In 1968, George Land conducted a research study to test the creativity of 1,600 children ranging in ages from three-to-five years old who were enrolled in a Head Start program.
 This was the same creativity test he devised for NASA to help select innovative engineers and scientists.
 The assessment worked so well he decided to try it on children.
 He re-tested the same children at 10 years of age, and again at 15 years of age.
 The results were astounding: